This is a service philosophy I learnt while working with AIR CANADA. It is mentioned in their theme song on Customer Care.

 While empowerment is critical to a successful service strategy, it is also the most difficult, for any company to implement.
 Some of the important reasons for this would be -

-Employers are often under the misconception that employees do not have the prudence to analyze situations as best as they do themselves.
+Employers are often under the misconception that employees do not have the prudence to analyse situations as best as they do themselves.
 They feel employees may give everything away to customers.

 Overcome this with training, throwing responsibility, showing confidence, and monitoring situations.
 Help your employees to think and balance situations and then act.